wealthnation-a11/fitpath-ai/README.md

-# Welcome to your Lovable project
+# Welcome to Fitpath AI
 ## Project info

 **URL**: https://lovable.dev/projects/a52be764-9947-4686-848e-dfc064244482